beasteers/pathtree/README.md

     paths.plot.maybe_format(plot_name='f1_score'), pathtree.Path)
 ```

-You also have more pythonic ways of using `Path` i.e. type conversions.
+Paths are castable to string which is the same as `partial_format`.
+You can also access the unformatted path using `Path().path`.

 ```python
 assert str(paths.plot) == paths.plot.partial_format()
 assert paths.plot.path == the_unformatted_plot_path
 ```

-`Path` subclasses `os.PathLike`, meaning that os.path functions know how to convert it to a path automatically.
+`pathtree.Path` subclasses `os.PathLike`, meaning that os.path functions know how to convert it to a path automatically.

 ```python
 assert isinstance(paths.model, os.PathLike)